jesstunn/rscam-group2/README.md

 ## Project Structure

-The codebase is organised into several modules:
+The repository is organised into the following structure:

+- Main simulation files:
   - `parameters.py`: Defines simulation parameters
   - `mesh.py`: Handles mesh generation and visualisation
   - `stokes.py`: Solves the Stokes equations for fluid flow
   - `adv_diff.py`: Solves the advection-diffusion equation for concentration
   - `mass_analysis.py`: Analyses how mass depends on Peclet number and uptake
   - `sulci_analysis.py`: Studies the effect of differing sulci geometry
   - `run_simulation.py`: Main script to run simulations and parameter studies

+- `development/`: Contains preliminary work and test files used during the development process
+  - Draft versions of simulation components
+  - Test problems with simplified geometries
+  - Experimental implementations
+  - Alternative approaches that were explored

 ## Prerequisites